Buy and Sell coins?

 Decimal Two Pence <<-- : -->> Decimal Ten Pence

-There are six types of this coin.
-All are minted in cupronickel.
+There are nine types of this coin.
+All except the seventh and eighth were minted in cupronickel.

 1. First large type